Matt Cory Announces New Single βDoomsday Clockβ β Out July 17, 2026

 "I wanted to play from the heart instead of the mind," says Cory.
 "Rather than analyzing the tuning, I simply explored it through feel, creating random shapes and following wherever the music wanted to go."

 The result is a deeply atmospheric and emotional instrumental journey that moves through a wide range of moods and textures.
-At times mellow and dreamlike, at others abrasive, aggressive and unsettling, "What If We Knew Everything (Part One)" is designed to reflect one of humanity's greatest mysteries: what happens when we die.
+At times mellow and dreamlike, at others abrasive, aggressive and unsettling, "What If We Knew Everything?
+Pt.
+1" is designed to reflect one of humanity's greatest mysteries: what happens when we die.

 Inspired by accounts of near-death experiences and the idea of consciousness continuing beyond the physical body, the song serves as a musical representation of the soul's journey into the unknown.
 Through shifting dynamics, evolving melodies, and unconventional guitar voicings, Cory invites listeners to imagine what it might feel like to cross from one existence into another.